What is a Spinal Cord Injury?

 Spinal Cord Injury Overview

-results in a loss or impaired function causing reduced mobility
+A spinal cord injury (SCI) is caused by damage or trauma to the spinal cord that results in a loss or impaired function causing reduced mobility or sensation.

 What is the Spinal Cord?